hyena-network/akkoma-docker/README.md

 ## Docs

-These docs assume that you have at least a basic understanding of the pleroma installation process and common docker commands.
+These docs assume that you have at least a basic understanding of the akkoma installation process and common docker commands.

-If you have questions about Pleroma head over to https://docs.pleroma.social/.
+If you have questions about Pleroma head over to https://docs.akkoma.dev/stable/.
 For help with docker check out https://docs.docker.com/.

 For other problems related to this script, contact me or open an issue :)